wp-plugins/bp-group-tinychat/readme.txt

 * Fix some bug.

 = 1.4 =
-* Update for new wordpress version.
+* Update for wordpress version 3.9.1 and buddypress 2.0.1